ghaarm/ngram-type-ger/etl/README.md

 https://kryptografie.de/kryptografie/kryptoanalyse/haeufigkeitsverteilung.htm

-As for German bigrams and words only the 100 most frequent are mentioned, the missing 101-200 bigrams and words have been supplemented with `de_word_final_ngrams.csv`  obtained from https://gist.github.com/gartenfeld/4ea0c5b4091f6fefb691c5b6ebd5d935, which is a frequency table of the most common German ngrams/words.
+As for German bigrams and words only the 100 most frequent are mentioned, the missing 101-200 bigrams and have been supplemented with `de_word_final_ngrams.csv`  obtained from https://gist.github.com/gartenfeld/4ea0c5b4091f6fefb691c5b6ebd5d935, which is a frequency table of the most common German ngrams/words.
 Unfortunately, it's not mentioned how the frequency table was built.

+The missing 101-200 words have been supplemented with word list of "The German Professor" (https://www.thegermanprofessor.com/top-500-german-words/top-500-german-words-101-200/).
+The list derives from Randall Jones & Erwin Tschirner’s "A Frequency Dictionary of German.
+Core Vocabulary for Learners", which lists the 4034 (!) most commonly used words in German (https://www.amazon.com/exec/obidos/ASIN/0415316332/ref=nosim/thegermanprof-20).

 R has then be used to extract the most 101-200 bigrams/words.